icons8/aitools-docs/docs/swapper.md

 * <img align="center" height="60" src="/public/fsshare3.png"> lets you copy the link to the swapping result, post it on Facebook and Twitter or send it via WhatsApp and email.
 * <img align="center" height="60" src="/public/fsenhance3.png"> lets you upload the result into AI Smart Upscaler or AI Background Remover.

-## Placeholder

-Lunacy is not demanding on hardware and runs smoothly even on moderate laptops.

-## Placeholder

 ## Privacy

 We store uploaded images securely, and other users are not able to see what you upload.